eclipse-platform/eclipse.platform/team/bundles/org.eclipse.core.pki/README.md

-	Public Key Infrastructure Core Package
+###	Public Key Infrastructure Core Package

-The comprehensive system required to provide public key encryption and digital signature services is known as a Public Key Infrastructure (PKI).
+The comprehensive system required to provide public key encryption and digital signature services is known as a **Public Key Infrastructure (PKI)**.
 The purpose of a PKI is to manage keys and certificates.
-By managing keys and certificates through a PKI, an organization establishes and maintains a trustworthy networking environment.
+By managing keys and certificates through a PKI, an organization establishes and maintains a trustworthy networking environment \[^1].

 This package is implemented in Java programming language and allows a user to setup an SSLContext to use inside the Eclipse architecture.
 Using this core package there are two ways to initialize the PKI setup, (additionally,  A UI is forthcoming org.eclipse.pki.ui ), The preferred option is specified in the 2nd paragraph below.
 That option takes a clear text password and allows the core pki package to encrypt it for any subsequent usage.